projectacrn/acrn-hypervisor/doc/developer-guides/APL_GVT-g-hld.rst

    :align: center
    :name: full-pic

-   Full picture of the ACRN-GT
+   Full picture of the AcrnGT

-ACRN-GT in kernel
+AcrnGT in kernel
 =================

-The ACRN-GT module in the SOS kernel acts as an adaption layer to connect between GVT-g in the i915, the VHM module, and the ACRN-DM user space
+The AcrnGT module in the SOS kernel acts as an adaption layer to connect between GVT-g in the i915, the VHM module, and the ACRN-DM user space
 application:

--  ACRN-GT module implements the MPT interface of GVT-g to provide services to it, including set and unset trap areas, set and unset write-protection pages, etc.
+-  AcrnGT module implements the MPT interface of GVT-g to provide services to it, including set and unset trap areas, set and unset write-protection pages, etc.